by Kendal Kelly

 But even if I didn’t have a PhD in Structural Geology (study of movements in the Earth’s crust, e.g. faults), and even if I hadn’t read most every scientific paper published about the earthquake and tsunami risk here on the West Coast, I think I’d be asking someone who did know.
 This is life-and-death stuff.

-Even more relevant now, with a new geological study published last month, saying that the likelihood of the big earthquake+tsunami is nearly 4 times as likely to happen within the next 50 years than previously thought.
+This subject is even more relevant now, with a new geological study published last month, saying that the likelihood of the big earthquake+tsunami coming within the next 50 years is nearly 4 times higher than previously thought.
 I sold my house on Chestermans based on the old data Read the rest of this entry »

 Well, it’s certainly getting a lot of media attention.
 Councillor Stephen Ashton is up to 10 live interviews and counting.